-In the world of post-industrialization, globalization and rapid technological development, there is a growing demand human for capital Thus, parents investment. interested more in are quality of children and educational cost becomes higher (Becker, 1981; Willis.
+In the world of post-industrialization, globalization and technological development, there is a growing demand human for capital investment.
+Thus, parents interested more are quality of children and educational cost becomes higher (Becker, 1981; Willis.
 1994).
 The rising cost of children including public educational and private costs is thought to be the main reason of the recent low fertility in Japan.
-For Japanese wives whose expected number of children was lower than the ideal number, the most frequent answer was "Too much money is needed for childbearing and education" (NIPSSR, 2003, p.60).
+Japanese wives whose expected number of children was lower than the ideal number, the most frequent answer was "Too much money is needed for childbearing and education" (NIPSSR, 2003, p.60).